asRIA/alias/README.md

 ##Requirements:
 - python
-- folder with script in system PATH
+- folder with script in system PATH (can be auto-installed)

 ##EXAMPLES:
 ####1) Register this script as new alias with name 'alias':